F-Loyer/ocaml.org/data/tutorials/guides/1wf_06_database.md

 One of these libraries is `caqti`.
 It has the following features:

 - It can be used with multiple RDBMS (Postgres, MariaDB, SQLite3).
 - It can be used in a Lwt context.
-That permits use in some application servers.
+That permits its use in some application servers.
 Especially the Dream framework, that has some dedicated functions that help using Caqti.
 - It can be used with the `ppx_rapper` preprocessor.
 This preprocessor converts an annotated SQL query into a query function that leverages the strong typing feature of OCaml.

 This tutorial is made to facilitate the integration of the multiple involved libraries.